Ohio

 B. Nondiscrimination in licensing – in general

 Standards for disqualification: Effective April 5, 2019, SB 255 revised Ohio’s occupational licensing scheme to require boards to make available on the internet a list of all criminal offenses for which a conviction “shall” disqualify a person from obtaining a license.
-Ohio Rev. Code Ann. § 9.78(C)(2019).
+Ohio Rev. Code § 9.78(C)(2019).
 This mandatory disqualification may be overcome by a certificate of qualification for employment.
-(See above.)
+(See Part III (I) above.)

-In 2023, SB 288, a major criminal justice reform bill dealing with many subjects, imposed a moratorium on denial of licensure or any other adverse licensing action via any law that requires or authorizes a collateral sanction as a result of the person’s conviction enacted during the two-year period following the effective date of the bill.
+In 2023, SB 288, a major criminal justice reform bill dealing with many subjects (discussed in detail in Part III in connection with record clearing), imposed a moratorium on denial of licensure or any other adverse licensing action via any law that requires or authorizes a collateral sanction as a result of the person’s conviction enacted during the two-year period following the effective date of the bill.
 See § 9.79(L).

 C. Sealed convictions

-As noted above, if a conviction has been sealed pursuant to the first offender sealing statute, Ohio Rev. Code Ann. §§ 2953.31 et seq., a person may not be questioned by an employer or licensing board about it “unless the question bears a direct and substantial relationship to the position for which the person is being considered.” § 2953.33(B).
-If an arrest record not leading to conviction has been sealed pursuant to § 2953.52, an employer or licensing agency may not question the person about it at all, § 2953.55(A), and anyone who discloses the information is guilty of a misdemeanor in the fourth degree. § 2953.55(B).
+If a non-conviction record has been sealed or expunged pursuant to Ohio Rev. Code §§ 2953.35, a person may not be questioned by an employer or licensing board about it “unless the question bears a direct and substantial relationship to the position for which the person is being considered.” § 2953.33(B).
+No similar restrictions appear to be placed on sealed or expunged convictions.12

 D. Ex-Offender Reentry Coalition

 In 2009, the Ohio Legislature established the Ex-Offender Reentry Coalition, composed of senior state officials involved in corrections and agencies serving returning prisoners.
-See Ohio Rev. Code Ann. § 5120.07; see also http://drc.ohio.gov/reentry-coalition (Ex-Offender Reentry Coalition website).
+See Ohio Rev. Code § 5120.07.
 S.B.
-337 added an “ex-offender” appointed by the director of corrections to the Coalition.16 The Coalition was directed to “identify and examine social service barriers and other obstacles to the reentry of ex-offenders into the community,” and report to the legislature with an analysis of
+337 added an “ex-offender” appointed by the director of corrections to the Coalition.13 The Coalition was directed to “identify and examine social service barriers and other obstacles to the reentry of ex-offenders into the community,” and report to the legislature with an analysis of

 the effects of those barriers on ex-offenders and on their children and other family members in various areas, including but not limited to, the following: (1) Admission to public and other housing; (2) Child support obligations and procedures; (3) Parental incarceration and family reunification; (4) Social security benefits, veterans’ benefits, food stamps, and other forms of public assistance; (5) Employment; (6) Education programs and financial assistance; (7) Substance abuse, mental health, and sex offender treatment programs and financial assistance; (8) Civic and political participation; (9) Other collateral consequences under the Revised Code or the Ohio administrative code law that may result from a criminal conviction.